 Our eleven leased service centers can be broken into two different sizes.
 The larger leased spaces have office space to accommodate administrative, sales and engineering personnel, and warehouse space to stock parts in support of our service contracts.
-As of December 31, 2022, the service centers that fit this larger category are based in Piscataway, New Jersey and Valley Stream and Buchanan, New York to service the Metro New York City and the Mid-Atlantic region.
+As of December 31, 2023, the service centers that fit this larger category are based in Piscataway, New Jersey and

+Valley Stream and Buchanan, New York to service the Metro New York City and the Mid-Atlantic region.
 The San Francisco Bay area and Northern California is served by such a center in Hayward, California.
-A portion of the corporate headquarters in Waltham, Massachusetts is used in this manner to service Boston and New England.
+A portion of the corporate headquarters in Waltham, Massachusetts and the new corporate headquarters in Billerica, Massachusetts are used in this manner to service Boston and New England.
 The smaller service centers are parts depots or warehouses for the stocking of parts in support of our service contracts.
-These centers are located in Los Angeles, California, Sterling Heights, Michigan; Newark, New York, East Windsor, Connecticut; Toronto, Ontario and Wellesley Chapel, Florida.
+These centers are located in Los Angeles, California; Sterling Heights, Michigan; Newark, New York, East Windsor, Connecticut; East Syracuse, New York, Toronto, Ontario and Wellesley Chapel, Florida.